Axway/mft-convert/content/en/docs/TransferCFT/governance_services_intro/register_fm.md

 title: "Register Transfer CFT with Flow Manager"
 linkTitle: "Register with Flow Manager"
 weight: 170
---- This section describes how to register a Transfer CFT instance with either an on premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}.
-You can refer to the Flow Manager User Guide](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/user_guide.html) for Flow Manager details.
+---This section describes how to register a Transfer CFT instance with either an on premise or SaaS {{< TransferCFT/suitevariablesFlowManager  >}}.
+You can refer to the [Flow Manager User Guide](https://docs.axway.com/bundle/FlowManager_20_allOS_en_HTML5/page/user_guide.html) for Flow Manager details.

 ## Prerequisites